kcdodd/partis-pyproj/README.md

 options: table{STRING|BOOL}? # options passed to builder from pyproject.toml
 env: table{STRING|STRING}?   # environment variables to set
 enabled: (BOOL|MARKER)?      # environment marker
+build_clean: BOOL            # Always force a clean re-build of target
 ```

 Targets are executed sequentially.
 If a target fails or its entry point cannot